Patrick M. Martin

 Patrick Minor Martin (November 25, 1924 – July 18, 1968) was an American lawyer and World War II veteran who served one term as a U.S. Representative from California from 1963 to 1965.

 Early life and education

 Martin was born in Norfolk, Nebraska.
 Originally named Minor Carl Martin, he was known as "Pat", and in 1963 he had his name legally changed to Patrick Minor Martin.
 He was raised in Nebraska and California.
 He graduated from Riverside Junior College in 1947, the University of California at Berkeley in 1949, and the Hastings College of Law in 1953.
 He was admitted to the bar and began the practice of law in Riverside, California.

 World War II

 Martin was a veteran of World War II, having served as a radioman in the United States Coast Guard from 1943 to 1945.

 Congress

 Martin was elected as a Republican to the Eighty-eighth Congress (January 3, 1963 – January 3, 1965).
+He voted against the Civil Rights Act of 1964.